 Worship Is Central

-This is a website full of resources about worship from Central Presbyterian Church including resources on music, the church calendar, history and theology of worship, daily worship, and more.
+Aa website full of resources about worship from Central Presbyterian Church including resources on music, the church calendar, history and theology of worship, daily worship, and more.

-- What are some reasons why public worship is so important?
+What are some reasons why public worship is so important?

-- How does the liturgy of public worship an expression of relationship with God?
+How does the liturgy of public worship an expression of relationship with God?

-- Could you simply and briefly explain the content and order of worship to someone who is new to the church?
+Could you simply and briefly explain the content and order of worship to someone who is new to the church?